 Dedicated to keeping his culture alive and thriving, Salaton is a key partner and advisor for international non-profit organizations that support the Narok region.
 He champions self-sustaining initiatives in the areas of employment, water, women’s rights, education, conservation, and tourism through organizations he has helped to found.

-Through Maji Moto Maasai Cultural Camp, conceived of in 2009, Salaton can fund these progressive projects and share the value of his Tribe’s traditions.
-The camp engages the Maasai youth and community with meaningful work directly related to their traditional identity and educates tourists about the Maasai culture.
+Through Maji Moto Maasai Cultural Camp, conceived of in 2004, Salaton can fund these progressive projects and share the value of his Tribe’s traditions.

 Kahontakwas Diane Longboat, BA, BEd, MEd is a member of the Turtle Clan, Mohawk Nation at Six Nations Grand River Territory, Canada.
 She is a ceremonial leader, traditional teacher and healer.
 Since 2013, Diane has served as Elder for the Centre for Addiction and Mental Health (CAMH), Canada’s largest and leading institution for clinical services and research for mental well-being.
 In addition in 2016, Diane became the Senior Project Manager, Guiding Directions Implementation, the CAMH strategy to improve practices and partnerships with First Nations, Inuit and Métis.
 Diane lead the development of the Ceremony Grounds for CAMH to establish the Sweat Lodge, Sacred Fire, and medicine gardens, including the policy development required to support traditional Indigenous healing as a standard of practice.